 Undeliverable Forms W-2.
-Keep for four years any employee copies of Forms W-2 that you tried to deliver but could not.
+Keep for 4 years any employee copies of Forms W-2 that you tried to but could not deliver.
+However, if the undelivered W-2 can be produced electronically through April 15th of the fourth year after the year of issue, you do not need to keep undeliverable employee copies.
 Do not send undeliverable Forms W-2 to SSA.

 Taxpayer identification numbers (TINs).
-Employers use an employer identification number (EIN) (00-0000000).
-Employees use a social security number (SSN)

-(000-00-0000).
-When you list a number, please separate the nine digits properly to show the kind of number.
+Employers use an employer identification number (EIN) (00-000000).
+Employees use a social security number (SSN) (000-00-0000).
+When you list a number, separate the nine digits properly to show the kind of number.
 Do not accept an individual taxpayer identification number (ITIN) for employment purposes.
 For more information, see section 4 of Pub.
 15 (Circular E).

 The IRS uses SSNs to check the payments that you report against the amounts shown on the employees' tax returns.
 The SSA uses SSNs to record employees' earnings for future social security and Medicare benefits.
 When you prepare Form W-2, be sure to show the correct SSN for each employee.
 For information on verification of SSNs, see section 4 of Pub.
-15 (Circular E).
+15 (Circular E) or go to www. socialsecurity.gov/employer/ssnv.htm.